sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 - Scenario 5: There is a source of flashing lights such as a malfunctioning street lamp or storefront, no cars approaching from behind, and regular traffic sounds.
 This is expected to trigger the light sensor.
 - Scenario 6: There is a siren or loud source of sound in the general vicinity that you cannot see, and there are no cars approaching from behind.
 This is expected to trigger the sound sensor.
 - Scenario 7: There is an emergency vehicel approaching from behind.
 This should trigger all three sensors and turn on the LED and reduce the music volume.

+The video linked at the top of this page shows how the system responds appropriately to each scenario, with the detection of an approaching emergency vehicle and the LED turning on only for Scenario 7.

 Statistical Analysis:
 To determine how accurate our system is at detecting emergency vehicles, we performed a series tests to determine how often there is a false positive or negative.
 A false positive is defined as the system outputting an emergency vehicle (LED on and music volume reduced) when there is no emergency vehicle.
 A false negative is the system not detecting an emergency vehicle even when there is one.
 We tested the system by playing a siren and having a vehicle within the trigger distance, but turning the flashing light on and off.
 The experimental results can be found in Table XX.
 The false negatives are difficult to verify as real false negatives because it could have resulted in a miscommunication between the recorder and the person controlling the flashing lights.